Marcel Carné: Biography

 By the 1950s, Carné's reputation was in eclipse.
 The critics of Cahiers du cinéma, who became the film makers of the New Wave, dismissed him and placed his films' merits solely with Prévert.
-Other than his 1958 hit Les Tricheurs, Carné's postwar films met with only uneven success and many were greeted by an almost unrelenting negative criticism from the press and within members of the film industry.
+Other than his 1958 hit Young Sinners (Les Tricheurs), Carné's postwar films met with only uneven success and many were greeted by an almost unrelenting negative criticism from the press and within members of the film industry.
 In 1958, Carné was the Head of the Jury at the 6th Berlin International Film Festival.
 His 1971 film Law Breakers was entered into the 7th Moscow International Film Festival.
 Carné made his last film in 1976.

-Carné was openly homosexual.
-Several of his later films contain references to male homosexuality or bisexuality.
-His one-time partner was Roland Lesaffre who appeared in many of his films.
+Carné supposedly was homosexual.
+Several of his films (Hôtel du Nord, Les Visiteurs du soir, Les Enfants du paradis, Le Quai des brumes, L'Air de Paris and La Merveilleuse visite) contain references to male homosexuality or bisexuality.
+His one-time partner was Roland Lesaffre, who appeared in many of his films.

-Edward Baron Turk has published a biography of Carné entitled Child of Paradise: Marcel Carné and the Golden Age of French Cinema.
+Edward Baron Turk has published a biography of Carné titled Child of Paradise: Marcel Carné and the Golden Age of French Cinema.

-Marcel Carné died in 1996 in Clamart, Hauts-de-Seine, and was buried in the Cimetière Saint-Vincent in Montmartre.
+In 1992, Carné attempted to make one more film, Mouche, adapted from the Guy de Maupassant story.
+However, he became ill during early production stages, and financing was withdrawn.
+Carné died in 1996 in Clamart, Hauts-de-Seine, and he was buried in the Cimetière Saint-Vincent in Montmartre.